seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 There are some shrewd contents in yon same paper,
-That steals the colour from Bassanio’s cheek:
+That steals the colour from Bassanio's cheek:
 Some dear friend dead; else nothing in the world
 Could turn so much the constitution
 Of any constant man.
 What, worse and worse!